getstrm/pace/docs/tutorials/random-sample-generator.md

 "carol.white@tech.biz","carolwhite","Tech Solutions","CUST13579","NL39RABO0331609111"
 ```

+NOTE: GPT figured out that `klantnummer` must relate to a _customer_ hence the `CUST` prefix.
+Even more interesting it figured out that `bankrekening` should probably be given Dutch style IBAN numbers!

 This is all still quite experimental, so not all instructions may work as well.
+We've also frequently encountered OpenAI timeouts, resulting in an Internal Error response to your cli.
 Let us know if you encounter any issues, and we will further explore this thing called GenAI!

-#### enriching the instructions
+#### Enriching the instructions

 Adding some more configuration to the instructions:
 ```yaml